Azure/Enterprise-Scale/docs/reference/treyresearch/README.md

 ## Customer profile

-This reference implementation provides a design path and initial technical state for Small and Medium Enterprises Azure environment based on Azure Landing Zones Design Recommendations.
+This reference implementation provides a design path and initial technical state for Small and Medium Enterprises to start with foundational landing zones that support their application portfolios.
+This reference implementation is meant for organizations that do not have a large IT team and do not require fine grained administration delegation models.
+Hence, Management, Connectivity and Identity resources are consolidated in a single Platform Subscription.

-This architecture focuses on simplicity and provides a landing zone where a small team can confidently deploy and manage workloads.
+This reference implementation is also well suited for customers who want to start with Landing Zones for their net new deployment/development in Azure by implementing a network architecture based on the traditional hub and spoke network topology.

+Note: Alternatively, if you need to implement an operating model which facilitates segregating Platform administration duties among different teams, then we suggest considering leveraging [Adventure Works](https://github.com/Azure/Enterprise-Scale/blob/main/docs/reference/adventureworks/README.md) or [WigTips](https://github.com/Azure/Enterprise-Scale/blob/main/docs/reference/wingtip/README.md) reference implementations.

 ## How to evolve later